YKolokoltsev/HelloESP8266/README.md

 HINT:
-As long as here a esp-open-sdk is supposed to be inside a project tree, in CLion it should de excluded: project_tree->esp-open-sdk->Mark Directory as->Excluded that will speed-up indexing during each build
+As long as here a esp-open-sdk is supposed to be inside a project tree, in CLion it should de excluded: project_tree->esp-open-sdk->Mark Directory as->Excluded.
+This operation will speed-up considerably an indexing process during each build.